microsoft/ace/docs/aa_getting-started.md

 <i class="fa fa-warning"></i>

-> XAML compilation currently must be done on Windows.
+> XAML compilation currently must be done on Windows 8.1 or later.
 However, Visual Studio is not a requirement.
 You can compile your XAML from a command prompt by running **markupcompiler.exe** from [the plugin's markupcompiler subfolder](https://github.com/microsoft/ace/tree/master/markupcompiler) then manually copying the .xbf files to the www\xbf folder.
 You can then add these to source control so you can do the rest of your development on a Mac.

 <br/>